-The White River Water Trail is an emerging network of recreational access sites along the White River and its tributaries.
-Water Trail sites.

-Water Trail sites may be used for many types of access, including fishing, picnics, river access, swimming, tubing/boating access, and more.
+The White River Water Trail is an emerging network of designated recreational access sites along the White River and its tributaries.
+Water Trail sites may be used for many types of access, including fishing, picnics, river access, swimming, tubing/boating access, scenic views, and more.

-To learn more about which types of access are appropriate at each site, visit the White River Water Trail map.
+To learn more about which types of access are appropriate at each site, visit the Water Trail map

 Please contact us for more information about the White River Water Trail.